MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-s2cell-function.md

 > [!NOTE]
 >
-> * S2 cell can be a useful geospatial clustering tool.
+> * S2 Cell can be a useful geospatial clustering tool.
-> * S2 cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 00.44cm² at the lowest level 30.
+> * S2 Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 0.44cm² at the lowest level 30.
-> * S2 cell preserves the cell center well during level increase from 0 to 30.
+> * S2 Cell preserves the cell center well during level increase from 0 to 30.
-> * S2 cell is a cell on a spherical surface and its edges are geodesics.
+> * S2 Cell is a cell on a spherical surface and its edges are geodesics.
 > * Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on an S2 cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.
 > * It's possible that two geographic locations are very close to each other but have different S2 cell tokens.

-**S2 cell approximate area coverage per level value**
+**S2 Cell approximate area coverage per level value**

-For every level, the size of the S2 cell is similar but not exactly equal.
+For every level, the size of the S2 Cell is similar but not exactly equal.
 Nearby cell sizes tend to be more equal.

 |Level|Minimum random cell edge length (UK)|Maximum random cell edge length (US)|
 |--|--|--|